Arthroscopic Rotator Cuff Repair

 Are you struggling with shoulder pain or limited mobility from a torn rotator cuff?
 Arthroscopic rotator cuff repair is a minimally invasive surgery that can relieve pain and restore function to the shoulder joint, helping you return to the activities you enjoy.

-For expert care, turn to Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon in Austin, Texas.
+For expert care, turn to Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon in Georgetown and Austin, Texas.
 Contact our office today to schedule an appointment!

 What Patients Are Saying